ismarfernandes/git/README.md

 # git
-A repo with some tricks and knowledges that I was learned about git
+A repo with some tricks and knowledges that I learned about git